NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 \*\***Post your storyboard and diagram here.**\*\*

+**TODO**

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

 \*\***Please describe and document your process.**\*\*

+**My partners and I all agreed to build an interactive device that would function as an interactive therapist.
+The idea being that since this is all stored locally on the Pi, users would feel comfortable exposing their thoughts and feelings.**

+**Our process for prototyping the dialogue was for each of us to develop our own version of the dialogue, and then we would share it with each other.
+We kind of took a "git merge" approach, where (since we each had similar ideas) we all branched off onto different applications that we thought were important (homesickness, romantic heartbreak, etc.).
+Then, we merged together the underlying dialogues and acted out the homesickness interaction.**

 ### Acting out the dialogue